Joe MacBeth: Production

-Hughes later said he "enjoyed" making the film.
-"I was terribly young, only 22.
+Filming began 1 May 1955 at Shepperton Studios.
+Ken Hughes later said he "enjoyed" making the film: "I was terribly young, only 22.
 The cheek I had to be directing old timers like Paul Douglas and Richard Conte.
 Still, I think they liked that and I tried never to be arrogant.
 And it was one of the few scripts I picked up in my life that didn't require a great deal of work."